 The cards (TIE, foreigners resident card) should state that the card is a residence card of a family member of the Union.
 This differentiates the cards from those issued to non-EU citizens who are issued with a TIE under Spanish Foreigners law.

-To avoid the restriction of movement of the EU citizen, the card allows the non-EU spouse entry to another Member State travelling with or meeting their partner the right to travel without the need of obtaining an EEA family permit.
+To avoid the restriction of movement of the EU citizen, the card gives the non-EU spouse entry to another Member State, travelling with or meeting their partner, the right to travel without the need of obtaining an EEA family permit.